Last updated on March 17th, 2022 at 11:47 pm

 The vote went to Bakewell in Derbyshire.

 The site was quick and easy to use, so I was booked in no time and received an e-ticket to my phone, that I showed to the driver at the bus station in Preston.
-After a changeover to a local bus in Manchester, I was on my way.
+After a changeover to another bus in Manchester, I was on my way.

-When I arrived in Bakewell it was raining (oh, England).
-Cat arrived shortly afterwards and we headed out to explore!
+When my friend Cat and I arrived in Bakewell it was raining (oh, England) but we headed out to explore the town!

 Have Afternoon Tea at the Lavender Tea Rooms